davestewart/davestewart-content/content/products/workflowy-multiflow/index.md

 Unfortunately, the limitation of HTML frames means you can't drag and drop bullets.
 That would be amazing, but you'll have to wait for the WorkFlowy team to build this functionality.

-However, you can **Cut and Paste**!
+However, you can **cut and paste**!

 Simply select one or more bullets in one panel, cut them, and paste them in another panel.

-The paste should be instant, but any cut may take a second or so to update as the data is synced in the background.
+Depending on where you cut and paste to-and-from, the paste should be instant, but you may notice a short delay for related frames to update as the data is synced in the background.

 ## Options panel